-In addition to being able to transfer 1:1 into your United account with no fees for the transfer, earn 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+In addition to being able to transfer 1:1 into your United account with no fees for the transfer, earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.

 Note: If you’re a really big spender on dining and travel, consider the Chase Sapphire Reserve®, which earns 3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants & 1 point per $1 spent on all other purchases. $0 foreign transaction fees.
+3X points on dining at restaurants & 1 point per $1 spent on all other purchases.
 You can also transfer points to United MileagePlus®.

 Before applying, make sure you’ll be able to handle the minimum spending required to earn the bonus.
 Plus there’s a $0 introductory annual fee the first year ($95 after), so you can earn the miles well before an annual fee comes due.

-2. Apply for the United℠ Explorer Card: Earn 40,000 bonus miles after you spend $2,000 on purchases in the first 3 months your account is open
+2. Apply for the United℠ Explorer Card: Earn 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.

 When you transfer Ultimate Rewards into your MileagePlus® account, you could earn 90,000 or more United miles over a few months if you are approved and meet the minimum spending requirements for each card.